damlakuleli/damlakuleli/README.md

 <br/>

-🔭 I am currently on an exciting journey working on my PhD project, which focuses on the influence of social anxiety on embodied face perception.
+🔭 I am currently on an exciting journey working on my PhD project, which focuses on the influence of social anxiety on embodied face perception during effective social interactions.
 I am using EEG (electroencephalography) and Virtual Reality for my research.

   You can find more information about my project on its GitHub page.
 [GitHub Project Page](https://github.com/SAEFP)